spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/paid-time-off/index.html.md

 In keeping with our values of [CREDIT](/handbook/values/), we have crafted the following protocols around GitLab's global sick time policy available to all GitLab team members.
 Team members may be eligible for their own country's [Sick Time Policies](/handbook/total-rewards/benefits/general-and-entity-benefits/#entity-benefits) and should review eligiblilty under these policies as they may offer more time away or have different reporting procedures.
 We understand team members experience situations when they need continuous time away from work (5 days or more) to care for themselves or a family member, or situations when they just need a few days (less than 5), GitLab's Sick Time policy is applicable in both situations.

+*Sick time does not get paid out in case of termination, nor does it reduce your final paycheck in case of a negative balance.

 #### Sick Time Procedures - All Team Members

 **Continuous Time Away (in excess of 5 days or more), or Non-Continuous if related to the same illness:**